-"Good cause" includes, but is not limited to, circumstances outside of a party's controll, such as illness, death in the family, or a class conflict.
-28 29 The chair shall normally grant permission for a student representative from the undergraduate student defender program to have voice in the hearing.
+28 "Good cause" includes, but is not limited to, circumstances outside of a party's controll, such as illness, death in the family, or a class conflict.
+29 The chair shall normally grant permission for a student representative from the undergraduate student defender response to have under the head of the base of the ba

-30 A preponderance of the evidence is defined as that which is more convincing, more credible, and of a greater weight.

-include provisions for expedited consideration of urgent cases in which a restraining action is sought because (1) a group action allegedly threatens immediate and irreparable harm through action contrary to the constitution of any undergraduate or graduate student governing group within the judiciary's jurisdiction; or (2) a regulation or administrative decision allegedly threatens immediate and irreparable harm through infringement of rights defined by this document.
+29 The chair shall normally grant permission for a student representative from the undergraduate student defender program to have voice in the hearing.
+30 A preponderance of the evidence is defined as that which is more convincing, more credible, and of a greater weight. of urgent cases in which a restraining action is sought because (1) a group action allegedly threatens immediate and irreparable harm through action contrary to the constitution of any undergraduate or graduate student governing group within the judiciary's jurisdiction; or (2) a regulation or administrative decision allegedly threatens immediate and irreparable harm through infringement of rights defined by this document.